mstable/MIPs/TDP/tdp-33.md

 ## Motivation

-Pros

-- This funding would provide a sustainable way to incentivize and reward community contribution to the mStable ecosystem.
-- Approved ongoing community funding reduces the governance overhead of small individual funding requests.
+This funding would provide a sustainable way to incentivize and reward community contribution to the mStable ecosystem, while reducing the governance overhead of small individual funding requests.

-Cons

-- As with any distribution of MTA there is cost to the treasury but we believe that rewarding engaged community members for contribution is a cost effective use.

 ## Specification